Breckenridge Oktoberfest

 What if I ended up drinking, but didn’t plan on it?

 If you’re planning on drinking at Breckenridge Oktoberfest, please do not drive.
-Provided you’re parked legally, it’s OK to remain parked on town streets on the Friday and Saturday nights of Breckenridge Oktoberfest.
+Provided you’re parked legally, it’s OK to remain parked on town streets and in paid lots on the Friday and Saturday nights of Breckenridge Oktoberfest.
 All vehicles parked overnight must be moved before the following day’s parking enforcement begins.
-Please make note that Breckenridge now has paid parking throughout town and is implemented from 8:00am through 8:00pm daily.
+Please note that Breckenridge now has mostly paid parking throughout town and is implemented from 8:00am through 8:00pm daily.
+The most convenient (and FREE though mid-Nov.) parking will be in the South Gondola Parking Structure at 150 Watson Avenue.

 Is there a place for my bike?